Online payment facility now available. Sales orders are still taken by phone as well. Call us on: +353-(0)1-4534070

 Later in the web site I have tried to give an overview of the Trailer Tent but at the risk of repeating myself here is some of the earlier O Meara Camping History.

 The first trailer tent in Ireland was the Nimrod built by an American company operating from Belgium.
-Rory O Meara the then owner of O Meara Camping got the agency in 1966 at a time when O Meara's only had a basement premises in 78 Lr.
+Rory O Meara the then owner of O'Meara Camping got the agency in 1966 at a time when O Meara's only had a basement premises in 78 Lr.
 Leeson Street.
 The representative from America nearly had a heart attack when he saw our basement premises but he took a chance anyway.
 Another early innovation took place in 1966 when O Meara Camping were the first in Ireland, if not Europe, to introduce the framed rucksack.
 O Meara's imported the framed rucksack from the USA, from the famous Johnson and Johnson Company.
 At that time we also introduced the electric outboard motor from a USA company, Phluger Corporation of Phoenix, Arizona.
 We were about twenty years ahead of the market and today they are common on Lough Derg and all over Europe.
 "The Vicker" trailer tent was another trailer tent manufactured at this time but as far as we are aware it was never introduced into Ireland.
 Vickers owned The Rolls Royce firm at the time.
 There was also an early Irish manufactured trailer tent called the "Raparee".
 The Raparee was a brilliant design but was not able to survive the extreme competition of that time.
 About 150 were sold.
 The first mass produced trailer tent was "The Mirror".
 The Mirror was sold through the U.K. Mirror newspaper group in DIY kit form and popularised the concept.
 It was never sold in Ireland.
 The Rover was a variation of it and O Meara's sold hundreds.
 O Meara Camping introduced the Combi Camp to Ireland and were the most successful distributor in the World, selling more per head of population than anywhere else.
-Early buyers of the Combi Camp were the current EC Minister of Science Maura G. Quinn.
-Another early client was the Minister for Justice, Sean Doherty.
+Early buyers of the Combi Camp were the the then Government Minister Maura G. Quinn.
+Another early client was the then Minister for Justice, Sean Doherty.
 In the heady days of the trailer tent O Meara Camping sold 19 in one day at the RDS Spring Show.
 Charles Haughey bought a complete set of camping equipment for Inis Vickalaune.
 The equipment had to be light weight as he was transporting it to the island by helicopter.

 Rory O Meara introduced the first Air Camping Holidays in the World when he chartered planes from Aer Lingus to fly holidaymakers to Estepona on the Costa del Sol.
 A two week holiday including air fare cost twenty nine pounds per person.
-O Meara's introduced the continental sited tent holiday to Ireland in conjunction with Normandy Ferries.
+O'Meara's introduced the continental sited tent holiday to Ireland in conjunction with Normandy Ferries.
 One of our earliest clients went to Moscow about 1967.

 The first meeting of the Irish Camping Club was held in our premises in 1966 in Leeson Street.